peterlowrance/AI-Gon-Trail/README.md

 In react-website, run:

-`npm install` to setup once
+`yarn install` to setup once

-Run `npm run dev` to build for dev (live builds when code changes)
+Run `yarn run dev` to build for dev (live builds when code changes)

-Or run `npm run build` to build once for production
+Or run `yarn run build` to build once for production